Berzelius Symposium 111: Acute and Chronic Heart Failure

 09.45-10.15 Break and coffee

-10.15-10.45 PCI or CABG in CHF and CAD – When to Choose What?
+10.15-10.45 PCI or CABG in CHF and CAD – when to choose what?

 Elmir Omerovic, Cardiology, Sahlgrenska, Gothenburg

-10.45-11.15 Heart Transplantation and LVAD Bridge-to-HTx – the Gold Standard?
+10.45-11.15 Heart Transplantation and LVAD Bridge-to-HTx – why is it considered gold standard?

 Göran Dellgren, Surgery, Sahlgrenska, Gothenburg